tomgus1/sem/use-cases/use-case-5.md

-# USE CASE: 7 Produce a report on population of people living in cities, and people not living in cities in each continens, region, country
+# USE CASE: 5 Produce a report on population size, from largest to smallest, for a subset of capital cities.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

 As an employee I want to produce the following reports:
-* The population of people, people living in cities, and people not living in cities in each continent.
+* All the capital cities in the world organised by largest population to smallest.
-*  The population of people, people living in cities, and people not living in cities in each region.
+* All the capital cities in a continent organised by largest population to smallest.
-*  The population of people, people living in cities, and people not living in cities in each country.
+* All the capital cities in a region organised by largest to smallest.

 ### Scope